 - Most affordable golf ball on the market

 - Symmetrical dimple design increases both distance and ball flight

 - Dupont Lithium Surlyn cover holds up remarkably well

-- Orange color is easy to find on the golf course
+- Available in orange, making it is easy to find on the golf course

 - Compression rating of 85 is not low enough for kids with slow swing speeds